Matīss Kivlenieks: Investigation

 According to Novi Police lieutenant Jason Meier, a set of fireworks were launched off a grassy area that included nine different firework tubes.
 "After the seventh shot, it tipped and then the eighth shot went over the hot tub and that's when people started to scramble and it was the last shot that hit Mr. Kivlenieks," he said.
 Kivlenieks was taken to Ascension Providence Hospital with extensive internal injuries, where he was later pronounced dead.

-An autopsy performed on 5 July ruled Kivlenieks' death as accidental, due to a percussive injury caused by fireworks mortar blast, resulting in a major chest trauma to his heart and lungs.
+An autopsy performed on 5 July ruled Kivlenieks's death as accidental, due to a percussive injury caused by fireworks mortar blast, resulting in a major chest trauma to his heart and lungs.
 Prior to the autopsy, police said Kivlenieks was believed to have slipped and hit his head on concrete while running from the malfunctioning firework.
 According to Novi Police lieutenant Jason Meier, the autopsy showed no signs of head trauma or external injuries to his chest.
 On 5 July, Meier said that the nine-shot firework was legal in Michigan and the person handling it was not impaired and had not broken state laws.
-Kivlenieks' death was investigated by police as an accident.
-On 1 December 2021, the Oakland County prosecutor announced that no charges would be filed in Kivlenieks' death and that the investigation was officially closed.
+Kivlenieks's death was investigated by police as an accident.
+On 1 December 2021, the Oakland County prosecutor announced that no charges would be filed in Kivlenieks's death and that the investigation was officially closed.